 What can I do if think I started potty training too early?

-When you’ve started potty training, the Mayo Clinic recommends keeping an eye on your toddler’s progress and if he is having trouble getting the hang of potty training, or it isn’t starting to click after a few months, they recommend being willing to stop for a few weeks, or a few months, and try again when he might be a little bit more ready.
-If Baby doesn’t seem to be making any progress with potty training, or seems to be resisting it, taking a step back and letting him go back to diapers for a little while can help take some of the pressure off, which can make training run more smoothly the next time around.
+When you’ve started potty training, the Mayo Clinic recommends keeping an eye on your toddler’s progress and if they are having trouble getting the hang of potty training, or it isn’t starting to click after a few months, they recommend being willing to stop for a few weeks, or a few months, and try again when they might be a little bit more ready.
+If Baby doesn’t seem to be making any progress with potty training, or seems to be resisting it, taking a step back and letting them go back to diapers for a little while can help take some of the pressure off, which can make training run more smoothly the next time around.

-If you have an external deadline for potty training, like starting preschool, and there isn’t a way for your family to avoid that deadline, or push it back, try working with Baby to figure out what it is about potty training that he may not like, or may be having trouble with.
-If he is bored by sitting on the potty, confused about why he needs to make this big change in his life, or afraid of the toilet, there may be a way that you can restructure how you’re doing potty training to fix the problem.
+If you have an external deadline for potty training, like starting preschool, and there isn’t a way for your family to avoid that deadline, or push it back, try working with Baby to figure out what it is about potty training that they may not like, or may be having trouble with.
+If they are bored by sitting on the potty, confused about why they need to make this big change in their life, or afraid of the toilet, there may be a way that you can restructure how you’re doing potty training to fix the problem.

 - Steve J. Hodges, Kyle A. Richards, Ilya Gorbachinsky, L. Spencer Crane.
 “The association of age of toilet training and dysfunctional voiding.”
 Research and Reports in Urology.
 6:127-130.
 2014.
 Retrieved July 19 2017. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4199658/.